 The B9 robot’s “Danger, Will Robinson!” became one of the most referenced catchphrases in popular culture, a shorthand for alarm that has outlasted the series by decades.
 That phrase, that image, that character — all of it ran through Bob May’s physical performance.

 The B9 builder community’s ongoing work is, in part, a form of remembrance.
 Each completed robot is an acknowledgment that the original mattered enough to recreate.
 Bob May would, by all accounts, have found that a reasonable tribute.
+Fans and historians have documented his legacy extensively on The Replica Prop Forum, where builders continue to share research and finished work in his honor.

 For those beginning their own B9 builds, the construction overview is the starting point.
 For the history of the prop itself, see the B9 robot history article.